 This is because when a problem crops up, you are often relying on a third-party supplier — who you don’t know and who may be located on the other side of the planet — to solve it.

-This can lead to a long wait for a customer who may be puzzled as to why you, as the store owner, can’t just resolve the issue quickly yourself.
+This can lead to a long wait for a customer who may be puzzled as to why you, as the online store owner, can’t just resolve the issue quickly yourself.

 7. Shipping fees can be high

 Depending on where your customer base and suppliers are based, shipping your products may prove expensive.

 A lot of dropshipping suppliers are based in China, and if the bulk of your customers are based in the US, they will have to pay a relatively high fee to get their products delivered to them (or you, if you absorb the cost!).

 8. There are environmental issues to consider

 If your suppliers are based in China (as many big dropshipping suppliers are) and your customers are based in the US or Europe, the delivery process is going to generate a larger carbon footprint than you might like.

 So, from an environmental and sustainability point of view, dropshipping isn’t always great.

 And that’s that — our take on all the dropshipping pros and cons!
 Good luck with your dropshipping project should you decide to embark on one.